 - Graduate Fellow (GF): A graduate student on a fellowship, whose tuition is not paid by the award.
 TBP has right of first reversal if other sources of tuition funding are available, meaning if tuition money is included in the fellowship award, the student should not use tuition benefit.
 Fellowship payments may be distributed as a scholarship through the University’s Scholarship Administration System, or in special cases as a monthly traineeship disbursement.
 Fellowship payments made through the Scholarship Administration must be paid from item types set up as fellowships in order to count toward the student’s TBP-eligible income (with budget category code 66900).
 No employer-employee relationship exists in a fellowship.
 The University administers the award and a service expectation may or may not accompany it.

-These four specific job codes satisfy current federal policies and regulations for graduate students working toward post-baccalaureate degrees at the University of Utah.
+These job codes/types satisfy current federal policies and regulations for graduate students working toward post-baccalaureate degrees at the University of Utah.
 Graduate students should be classified as exempt whenever feasible and not hourly.
 Students on stipends should receive prorated monthly payments.
 Nonmatriculated students, part-time students, and students on probationary status are ineligible for the TBP.

-- full-time, matriculated graduate students in good standing
+- full-time, matriculated graduate students in good academic standing

-- maintain cumulative GPA of 3.0 (Law School, 2.0).
+- maintain a minimum cumulative GPA of 3.0 (Law School, 2.0).
 Students on academic probation are not eligible for a Graduate School tuition benefit.

 - TBP full-time student status means registration for at least nine credit hours throughout the semester (Fall and Spring).
-This provision does not affect full-time definitions or requirements currently employed for the purpose of loan repayment, student insurance, or other reporting requirements.
+This provision does not affect full-time student status definitions or requirements used elsewhere for the purpose of loan repayment, student insurance, or other reporting requirements.

 - FTE cannot exceed .74.
 An FTE of .5 is the recommended maximum.

-- Non-resident tuition is covered in full, except for in cases of RAs who have exceeded 84 cumulative credit hours.
-At that point, the benefit will only cover resident tuition for RAs.
+- Under TBP, graduate credit hours are always charged at resident rates, regardless of the student’s residency status.
+However, non-resident RAs who have exceeded 84 cumulative credit hours will receive a surcharge of the non-resident portion of their tuition.
 This condition will be implemented in the semester when cumulative registration exceeds 84 credit hours as a University of Utah graduate student.
+The graduate student is responsible for paying any non-resident surcharges that are incurred due to the 84 credit hour rule.
 Please ensure that students apply for state residency as soon as they are eligible.
 RA’s who have finished their coursework may register for 9 thesis hours ONLY to avoid being charged nonresident tuition.

 - Undergraduate, contract, and/or audited courses, repeated courses, and credit/noncredit courses count toward the required minimum nine credit hours but do not qualify for a tuition benefit.
 The benefit will not pay for those courses.
 A student registered for fewer than nine credit hours may make up the difference by registering for 6970, 6980, 7970, 7980, or other appropriate graduate credit.
 Students may register for a maximum 16 semester hours but are responsible for tuition for hours exceeding 12 credits.